-I just read an article that stated “Don’t feed Willow, Birch, Poplar, Alder or the herb Meadowsweet if your rabbit is on Metacam (Meloxicam).
-To me it makes sense and you may want to err on the side of caution.
-Please read this article here.
+“Don’t feed Willow, Birch, Poplar, Alder or the herb Meadowsweet if your rabbit is on Metacam (Meloxicam).
+For more information read here.

-While some healing herbs can offer benefits, they should not replace a rabbit’s primary diet of high-quality hay, fresh vegetables, and a small amount of pellets.
+While herbs can offer healing benefits, they should not replace a rabbit’s primary diet of high-quality hay, fresh vegetables, and a small amount of pellets.
 For example, a 4 pound rabbit can have 2 cups (or 2 adult handfuls) of fresh greens per day.
 Herbs can be included in your greens.
-And as always, if you suspect an illness in your rabbit, please contact your vet.

 Basil